What you leave behind

 Meet the team

 Rachel joined Coutts in 2011 and leads our specialist advice and client support on philanthropy, family wealth, business succession and educating the next generation.
-She has 15 years’ experience which includes working in the non-profit sector.
+An Oxford University graduate, she is highly qualified and has 15 years’ experience which includes working in the non-profit sector.
+Rachel is also a trustee of the Coutts Foundation and manages its operations.

 Contact Us